captn-nick/MSFS-Mod-Selector/README.md

 * And probably a few more improvements which would be “nice to have”…

 ## Version history
+* 0.7:
+  * added a mod meta-information database which can be updated from the internet;
+  * for newly-added mods, meta-information is auto-collected from the database and presented to the user with the option to automatically add mods information to mods.txt;
+  * support for 3-5-character ICAO codes / French “Altisurface” style ICAO codes.
 * 0.6:
   * config split into I18N labels (typically interchangeable between users) and local config (typically specific to a user’s setup and preferences);
   * added pre-defined names/labels for all countries and US states;